-American Becomes 1st Person To Swim English Channel Four Times Without Stopping
+American Becomes 1st Person To Swim English Channel 4 Times Without Stopping

-Sarah Thomas, an American ultra-marathon swimmer, has just completed a swim that no other human on the planet has ever accomplished.
+Sarah Thomas, an American ultramarathon swimmer, has just completed a swim that no other human on the planet has ever accomplished.

 The 37-year-old from Colorado plunged into waters off the shore of Dover, England, in the wee hours of Sunday morning.
-Her goal: swim the entire length of the English Channel.
+Her goal: swim across the English Channel.

 Then do it again.